itsnotdapro/TheGameCollector/README.md

 ---

+> The lastest release of the project can be found [here](https://github.com/itsnotdapro/TheGameCollector/releases)

 ## Project Outline
 This project will be a games collection catalouge.
 It will allow you to store, edit and remove games of various platforms, genres and purchase dates.
 It will display a list of titles inputted by the user, and sorted using various methods.
 The user can rate games in their collection, at that rating can be compared to other games.